University of Nebraska at Kearney Scholarship Guidelines

 Honors Program Scholarships

-The Honors Program offers Honors Scholarships to incoming freshmen based on ACT scores, high school GPA, class rank, and a writing sample.
+The Honors Program offers Honors Scholarships to incoming freshmen based on ACT scores, high school GPA, a letter of recommendation, and a writing sample.
 Students who remain in the Program and in good standing (maintenance of a 3.25 cumulative grade point average) may hold these scholarships for four years.
 Honors scholarship recipients may hold tuition or other scholarships as well.

-Traditionally, two or three students in each incoming freshman class receive the Omaha World Herald/Kearney Hub Scholarship.
+Traditionally, up to three students in each incoming freshman class receive the Omaha World Herald/Kearney Hub Scholarship.
 This scholarship provides tuition, room, board, fees, and books for four years, and requires maintenance of a 3.5 cumulative grade point average.

 UNMC College of Nursing-Kearney Division Scholarships